Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/skeleton.md

 5. Implement the correct CSS to style the skeleton based on the Design Doc

-Here is an example of the initial skeleton
+Here is an example of the initial skeleton:

 #### Initial Build
 ![initial-build](../images/basic-template.png)